No Effort Vegan Coconut Curry

 Curry spices are great for giving that Indian-esque taste to every bite; curry pastes are excellent to mix with coconut milk.
 This vegan coconut curry uses both.

 - 1 tbsp olive oil

-- 1 cup broccoli or green beans
+- 1 cup broccoli (or use green beans)

-- 1 spring onion
+- 1 spring onions

 - 1 sweet potato

-- 2 carrots
+- 2 carrot

 - ½ zucchini

 - 1 tbsp yellow curry paste (or red for hotter, green for hottest!)

 - 1 can chickpeas (15 oz = 435g, drained and rinsed)

 - ½ cup cashews (roasted; or use peanuts)